 Hall switches to a major key for the verses, then goes back to the minor key for the chorus.
 Then it repeats, and halfway through the song you’re already glancing out the window for some idle stimulation.
 The “bridge” is just the chorus, just without Hall’s voice.
 It’s yet another neverending instrumental, with the saxophone playing one note, then two notes, then three notes… (I hope he wasn’t getting paid by the note?)
 By the time Hall jumps into the chorus — again — you’re ready to jump in the bathtub with the radio plugged in.

-Despite this, “Maneater” was yet another #1 hit for Hall & Oates.
+Despite this, “Maneater” was yet another No. 1 hit for Hall & Oates.
 But it dulled some of the luster from their shiny pop perfection.
-Their subsequent releases were the epitomy of one step backward, two steps back: The quiet, sexy “One on One” followed by the manic cover of Mike Oldfield’s “Family Man“; the retro pop of “Say It Isn’t So” marred by the next single, “Adult Education” – a song in which they felt compelled to explain that you could say the word “Adult” two different ways (“A-dult! a DULT!”); the bland “Out of Touch” sounding more like a classic compared to “Method of Modern Love,” in which they felt compelled to s-p-e-l-l out the title for us.
+Their subsequent releases were the epitomy of one step forward, two steps back: The quiet, sexy “One on One” followed by the manic cover of Mike Oldfield’s “Family Man”; the retro pop of “Say It Isn’t So” marred by the next single, “Adult Education” – a song in which they felt compelled to explain that you could say the word “Adult” two different ways (“A-dult! a-DULT!”); the bland “Out of Touch” sounding more like a classic compared to “Method of Modern Love,” in which they felt compelled to s-p-e-l-l out the title for us.